trevorbaca/baca/baca/etc/new-score-setup.md

     Quit and restart the terminal.

-14. Change to score package score directory in all three terminal windows.
+18. Change to score package score directory in all three terminal windows.

-    Save terminal windows as a group.
+    Save terminal windows as a group:

+        Window > Save Windows as Group ...

     Use window group when terminal starts.

     Restart the terminal.

-15. Start the IDE at new score.
-For example: "fab".
+19. Start the IDE at new score.

-    Create new to-do.txt file with (ee > new > to-do.txt).
+    Create new to-do.md file with `(ee > new > to-do.md)`.

-16. Create new stages.txt file with (ee > new > stages.txt).
+20. Create new stages.md file with `(ee > new > stages.md)`.

-17. Edit stages.txt and define score stages verbally.

-    Commit with (ci): "Started new score."
+21. Commit with `(ci)`: "Started new score."

     [TODO: does full score title appear in IDE after commit?]

+22. Edit stages.txt and define score stages verbally.

-18. TODO: update abjad/.../example_score/tools/ScoreTemplate.py.
+23. TODO: update abjad/.../example_score/tools/ScoreTemplate.py.

     Remove 'from abjad import Score, Staff, Voice'.